 Once that is done, you can work with the settings on your own phone on a call-by-call basis, or by changing a single setting in your telephone to block all outgoing calls.
 We will next discuss each in turn.

 The Universal Masking Code.
-To assist you with privacy protection, cellphone and other carriers provide a service which enables you to hide your phone number when making outgoing calls.
+To assist you with protecting your personal telephone privacy, cellphone and other carriers provide a service which enables you to hide your phone number when making outgoing calls.
 In North America, service providers have a universal code used to hide telephone numbers.
 The first involves

 - The universal code that can hide your number for the duration of one call is ‘*67’.